Fact Sheet: Health Care Payment Learning and Action Network

 Management of the Health Care Payment Learning and Action Network

 The Network will be convened by an independent contractor funded by the Centers for Medicare & Medicaid Services (CMS).
-The contractor will convene meetings, disseminate information to Network participants, and lead learning sessions where participants can share best practices.
-The contractor will consider the views and recommendations of the Network when performing contracted activities.
-The Network will operate independently of HHS, CMS, and other government entities, and will work to support the efforts of the participants as a whole.
+The Network management team will convene meetings, disseminate information to Network participants, and lead learning sessions where participants can share best practices.
+The Network management team will consider the views and recommendations of the Network when performing activities.
+The Network management will operate independently of HHS, CMS, and other government entities to be an unbiased source of support for the efforts of the all participants.

-A Guiding Committee will be created to prioritize discussion topics and make recommendations to the contractor.
+A Guiding Committee will be created to prioritize discussion topics and make recommendations to the management team.
 Participants of this Guiding Committee will be drawn from participants in the Network.
 Workgroups will be created by the independent contractor in consultation with the Guiding Committee to address specific topic areas.
-Participants in workgroups will be drawn from Network participants.
+Participants in workgroups will also be drawn from Network participants.
 Representatives from HHS can participate equally on the Guiding Committee and workgroups.
 Information will be shared with the entire Network through regularly scheduled webinars and in-person meetings.
+MITRE has been selected as the independent contractor for the Network.

 Meetings of the Health Care Payment Learning and Action Network

 Most meetings of the Network will occur virtually by teleconference or webinar.
-In-person meetings will occur in the Washington D.C. area.
-The frequency of meetings will be determined by the contractor and informed by the Guiding Committee.
+In-person meetings will occur in the Washington, D.C. area.
+The frequency of meetings will be determined by the Network management team and informed by the Guiding Committee.
 CMS anticipates that there will be at least one meeting of the full Network each year, with additional webinars and discussions as needed.
 The Guiding Committee and workgroups will meet more frequently depending on the topics under discussion.
-Please join us for live streaming of the kickoff event on Wednesday, March 25, 2015.

 Activities of the Health Care Learning and Action Network

-Workgroup discussion topics will be defined by the independent contractor in consultation with the Guiding Committee and Network participants.
+Workgroup discussion topics will be defined by the independent management team in consultation with the Guiding Committee and Network participants.

 The Health Care Payment Learning and Action Network will perform the following functions: